form3tech-oss/go-http-message-signatures/README.md

 verifier := NewMessageVerifier(nil, keyIDFetcher)
 ```

-Once you have a `MessageVerifier`, you can use it in a to verify an HTTP request.
+Once you have a `MessageVerifier`, you can use it to verify an HTTP request.
 If the signature on the request contains the `digest` header, then the digest will be validated against the request `body`.
 If any `requiredHeaders` were provided, the signature headers will be validated against these.
 The `keyId` is then extracted and the signature is verified using the public key and optional hashing algorithm returned by the function provided to `MessageVerifier`.

 ```go
 err := verifier.VerifyRequest(req)